10 steps to improve your written police reports

 While you may understand PC to mean “protective custody,” an outsider reading your report may think you mean “politically correct.”
 PU may mean “pick-up” to a cop, but a civilian may think of something smelly.
 For the most part, there is no need to abbreviate anything.
 It only takes a few keystrokes to spell out the word entirely and eliminate any confusion.
 It is worth the extra few seconds.

 If you really need to abbreviate, consider setting up your word processor to work with so-called “auto text.”
 Most major word processors allow you to press a special function key after typing an abbreviation that inserts the full word for you automatically.
 For example, you could set it up to insert “anywhere police department” whenever you type the abbreviation “APD.”
 This still allows you the convenience of abbreviations while making things perfectly clear for your reader.

 9. Clear the Decks

 After you type the report, read it from the viewpoint of your audience.
 Be critical and ask if the reader will know what you're talking about.
 Consider this sentence: “The victim looked at the suspect with rage in his eyes.”
 Who has the rage?
 The victim or the suspect?
 Try to write so your intended meaning is not lost.

 10. Put It There

-In the early eighties, a number of officers decided that their reports were going to be short and to the point, eliminating as much detail as possible.
+In the early eighties, a number of police officers decided their reports were going to be short and to the point, eliminating as much detail as possible.
 They were convinced that if they wrote less, they were less likely to be challenged in court on various points or to have their actions twisted by a clever defense attorney.
 They were wrong!
-It is important for you to include all relevant actions, statements and observations in your report.
+It is important to include all relevant actions, statements and observations in your report.
 The prevailing attitude, as we have witnessed through prominent trials, is that if it’s not in your report, it didn’t happen.

 Do you have some report writing tips of your own?
 Share them in the comments section.